DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 ### <a name="ScanningConfiguration"></a> Scanning Configuration
 The behavior of scanning must be configured through the implementation of the class below.
 Each of the class represents each IDs that are supported by the SDK.
-Please note, further configurations must be set in Native Code instead, refer to the **CordovaXenchainSDK.java** or **CordovaXenchainSDK.m** file for Android or iOS platform respectively.
+Please note, any further configurations must be set in Native Code instead, refer to the **CordovaXenchainSDK.java** or **CordovaXenchainSDK.m** file for Android or iOS platform respectively.

 | Scan Config Class | Description                                    |
 |-------------------|------------------------------------------------|